sapcc/elektron/README.md

 # Elektron
-Elektron is a tiny client for OpenStack APIs.
-It handles the authentication, manages the session (reauthentication), implements the service discovery and offers the most important HTTP methods.
+Elektron is a tiny Ruby client for OpenStack APIs.
+It handles the authentication, manages the session (re-authentication), implements the service discovery and offers the most important HTTP methods.
 Everything that Elektron knows and depends on is based solely on the token context it gets from Keystone.

 ### What it offers:
   * Authentication
-  * Session with token context (service catalog, user data, scope) and automatic reauthentication
+  * Session with token context (service catalog, user data, scope) and automatic re-authentication
   * HTTP Methods: GET, POST, PUT, PATCH, DELETE and OPTIONS
   * Possibility to set headers and body on every request
   * Mapping of response data to objects